Lexington – Goshen Loop

 The highlight of this loop is Goshen Pass, which is a boulder-strewn segment of the Maury River.
 Large rhododendrons line the roadside.
 When the water is high, kayakers often are in the water.
 This loop also runs through forest as well as field and farm habitat – one is as likely to see a blue heron near Kerrs Creek as a red tail hawk on a telephone wire along the road.

 Jordan’s Point Park, Stono Lane Lexington, VA 24450

-This is a lollipop shaped loop, riding out and returning along the stem – the split occurs at the intersection of Fredericksburg Road and Midland Trail – the loop segment can be ridden in either direction.
+This is a lollipop shaped loop, riding out and returning along the stem – the split occurs at the intersection of Fredericksburg Road and Midland Trail.
+The loop segment can be ridden in either direction.
 Clockwise has the North Mountain climb and the 12 mile descent through Goshen Pass, so most riders choose that direction.

 Facilities on Route

-Route starts in Lexington at Jordans Point Park with few opportunities for services on route.
+Route starts in Lexington at Jordan's Point Park with few opportunities for services on route.
 The town of Goshen is about a mile off-route.
 At mile 23.9 turn left and go west on Route 39 from the intersection of Brattons Run and Route 39.
-There are a couple of gas station-convenience stores and restaurant in Goshen.
+There are a couple of gas station-convenience stores and a restaurant in Goshen.
 Lexington has many services in town.
 This is a long route with limited facilities along much of it.

 Map, Directions & Cue Sheet (Ride with GPS)

 - Picnic areas are available at Goshen Pass.
 Source your lunch locally with healthy, freshly prepared to-go options from Pronto Caffe & Gelateria or visit BG’s 2 for drinks, snacks, hardware items, and gasoline.